 Few producers in music can rival the pedigree and resume of Grammy-nominated producer, mixer, songwriter and multi-instrumentalist Greg Wells.
-The man The Police’s Stewart Copeland once dubbed “the Swiss Army knife” for his wide range of skills has crafted hits for everyone from Katy Perry and Adele to Timbaland featuring OneRepublic, Keith Urban, and Deftones.
-Wells’ career has transcended sonic guidance, as the fluent guitarist, bassist, drummer and keyboard player has mastered the balance between hands-on help and drawing out an artist’s own sound regardless of genre.
+The man The Police’s Stewart Copeland once dubbed “the Swiss Army knife” for his wide range of skills has crafted hits one more than 120 million units sold from the soundtrack of The Greatest Showman, Twenty One Pilots, Grace VanderWaal, Katy Perry and Adele to Keith Urban, Deftones, and Timbaland featuring OneRepublic, .
+Wells’ career has transcended sonic guidance, as the fluent guitarist, bassist, drummer and pianist has mastered the balance between hands-on help and drawing out an artist’s own sound regardless of genre.

 In contrast to many of his peers, Wells’ career has never been about creating an aural stamp to imprint a “signature sound.”
 Despite his vast knowledge and lifelong interest in music, Wells prefers to be a guiding sensei in the studio rather than an overshadowing presence.
 “You have to jump into the pool with the artist and quickly assess what’s happening,” says Wells.
 “You want to hear somebody lost in their own performance with a complete lack of self-consciousness.
 For me, the goal is to shine the best light on the artist themselves and help them be as true to themselves as possible.
 I’m more the basketball coach than the player.”
 It’s this philosophy that has helped Wells write and produce some of the best-selling and highest-charting tracks of the past 15 years.